metaos-labs/tendermint/docs/architecture/adr-082-socket-protocol.md

   https://github.com/tendermint/tendermint/pull/8581.

 These limitations are fixable, but one important question is whether it is worthwhile to fix them.
-The stability and language coverage of gRPC have improved a lot, and today it is probably simpler to set up and maintain an application using gRPC transport than to reimplement the Tendermint socket protocol.
+We can add request and method identifiers, for example, but doing so would be a breaking change to the protocol requiring every application using it to update.
+If applications have to migrate anyway, the stability and language coverage of gRPC have improved a lot, and today it is probably simpler to set up and maintain an application using gRPC transport than to reimplement the Tendermint socket protocol.

 Moreover, gRPC addresses all the above issues out-of-the-box, and requires (much) less custom code for both the server (i.e., the application) and the